GerrySeidman/rectangles/stemVM.md

 * A NAT Network adapter with access to the internet and an IP address obtained via DHCP.
 This would not be

 For this tutorial we are going to set up DNS and for our cluster use the domain name "play.gerry".

-## What we will do in this section

-1. We will install VirtualBox  installed
-2. We will download the Ubuntu ISO image
-3. We will created/configured the Virtual Box Host-Only Adapter
-4. We will create a "Tutorial Stem" VM
-5. We will install Ubuntu onto the Tutorial Stem
-6. We will configure the Tutorial Stem's Host-Only adapter with the static IP 192.168.10.100
-7. We will set the host name for the Tutorial Stem to 'stem1'
-8. We will set up Network Time Protocol (NTP)

-> For those familiar with setting up Ubuntu 16.04 and VirtualBox Networking, you can go straight to Steps 6.
-Of note is the specifying the DNS server in ```/etc/network/interfaces``` in anticipation of the later step of setting up DNS.

 ## Linux Flavor and Version for the Tutorial